Josehokec/Josehokec.github.io/index.md

 ### Biography
 I'm a fourth-year Ph.D.student in the Department of Computer Science and Technology, Nanjing University, supervised by professor [Guihai Chen](http://cs.nju.edu.cn/gchen) ([IEEE](https://www.comsoc.org/membership/ieee-fellows/2023) & [CCF Fellow](https://www.ccf.org.cn/Membership/Individual_member/Honor/2021-07-21/671453.shtml)) and [Haipeng Dai](https://cs.nju.edu.cn/daihp/).

-I received my B.Eng. degree from the Software College of [Jilin University](https://www.jlu.edu.cn/) in June 2021 (**GPA Rank 3/353**).
+I received my B.Eng. degree from the Software College of Jilin University (outstanding engineer education and training program) in June 2021 (**GPA Rank 3/353**).
 In the same year, I was admitted to pursue a Ph.D. in [Nanjing University](https://www.nju.edu.cn/) without an entrance examination.

 I always believe that:
- - **no pain, no gain** (没有痛苦,没有收获)
+ - **No pain, no gain.** (没有痛苦,没有收获.)
- - there is no royal road to learning (书山有路勤为径,学海无涯苦作舟)
+ - There is no royal road to learning. (书山有路勤为径,学海无涯苦作舟.)
- - with great power comes great responsibility (能力越强责任越大)
+ - With great power comes great responsibility. (能力越强责任越大.)

 ### Interests